National Insurance Contributions Act 2011

 Overview

-This National Insurance Contributions Bill increases National Insurance rates for both employers and employees and introduces a temporary regional holiday on secondary Class 1 contributions for new businesses outside of Greater London, the South East, and the East of England.
+This bill increases National Insurance rates and introduces a regional holiday on secondary Class 1 contributions for new businesses outside Greater London, the South East and the East of England.
+The increased rates take effect from April 6th, 2011, while the holiday applies from the date of the bill's passage.

 Description

-The bill raises Class 1 (employee and employer) and Class 4 (self-employed) National Insurance contribution rates.
-Specific percentage increases are detailed in the bill's clauses.
-The destination of additional rates paid into the National Insurance Fund is also altered.
+The bill raises both primary and secondary Class 1 National Insurance contributions, and Class 4 contributions (for the self-employed).
+Specific percentage increases are detailed within the bill itself.
+Additionally, the portion of additional rates paid into the National Insurance Fund is reduced from 100% to 50%.

 Government Spending